 Is food available?

 The Grand Rapids Art Museum invites guests to relax and enjoy beverages and shareable snacks at Untitled (Café), located inside the Monroe Center entrance.
-Guest can grab a treat from a rotating selection of snacks, beer, wine, coffee, baked goods, and more.
-Untitled (Café) is open:
+Untitled is open Thursdays from noon-8pm.
+Before or after your GRAM visit, check out the 170+ restaurants of downtown Grand Rapids, including those just steps from the Museum on Monroe Center.

 Is there a gift shop?